gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 ## Load Balancing

-Load balancers are servers that forward internet traffic to multiple servers (EC2 Instances) downstream
+Load balancers are servers that forward traffic to multiple downstream servers.
+The idea is to spread the work.

 ![](https://s3.amazonaws.com/gutucristian.com/LoadBalancer.png)